signalkraft/mypyllant-component/docs/docs/index.md

 If you don't see any entities, or get an error during setup, please check [Debugging](3-contributing.md#debugging) and create an issue.
 With debugging enabled, there's a chance to find the culprit in the data returned by the myVAILLANT API and fix it.

+### Getting Quota Exceeded Errors

+If you are getting "Quota Exceeded" errors, you have a few options:

+1. Decrease update interval in the integration options.
+1800s for live data updates and 7200s for energy data seems save, based on user feedback
+2. Disable energy and efficiency sensor that you don't need.
+Disabled sensors are skipped in the update, and reduce API calls
+3. Invite another user in the myVAILLANT app and use that one for the integration.
+This way at least queries from the mobile app run on a separate account

+There's no clear documentation from Vaillant about which API endpoints have quotas, what these quotas are, or how to avoid them.

 ### Vaillant API is occasionally unavailable